malavhmehta/quikslide/readme.md

 ## Inspiration

 **Quikslide** was ideated through a common problem that we had all faced in the past - creating effective slideshows under time constraints.
-Each team member agreed that a presentation generator that adaptively created slides based on an input script would be useful in many use cases, and thus Quikslide was born.
+Each team member agreed that a AI-Powered Presentation Generator that adaptively created slides based on an input script would be useful in many use cases, and thus Quikslide was born.

 ## What it does

 Quikslide uses multiple refined APIs in delivering the final product, a complete slideshow, into your hands.
 The app first takes in speech input, either typed from your own notes, or spoken directly into the browser and processed through _web speech_.
 The app then summarizes and tokenizes text in order to come up with headers and body text (bullet points) for slides, and searches web browsers for relevant images to use as guidance for each slide.
 The presentation is created, designed, and shared with the user for further usage and alteration.
 We don't want to impede the creative process, but rather help the users on their way.
+On average, an employee uses approximately 10 hours to create a slideshow.
+By using our service, they are able to optimize out the tedious portions, allowing them to make beautful and dynamic presentations in the fraction of the time.

 ## How we built it